gideonadeti/task-manager/README.md

 # Taskflow

 A modern, full-stack task management application built with Next.js, featuring authentication, CRUD operations, and intuitive task organization.
+Built as a portfolio project extending beyond The Odin Project's Todo List, Taskflow provides a seamless experience for managing tasks and organizing them into groups, with a clean and intuitive user interface.

 **Live Demo**: [Taskflow](https://gideonadeti-task-manager.vercel.app/)

-## Overview

-Taskflow is a full-stack application built as a portfolio project, extending beyond The Odin Project's Todo List project to demonstrate advanced web development skills.
-It provides a seamless experience for managing tasks and organizing them into groups, with a clean and intuitive user interface.

 ## Features